top of page

 • Exfoliation skin treatments: Microdermabrasion, dermaplaning, enzyme-based exfoliators, and Vitamin C, a mild exfoliator.
 (Enforce sun protection for the recommended period.)

-Please Note: Products containing AHAs, like glycolic acid, lactic acid, BHA, or Retin A, are used to eliminate hyperpigmentation.
-They have adverse side effects, and my holistic training advises against them.
+Please Note: Products containing AHAs, like glycolic acid, lactic acid, BHA, or topical retinoids, are often used to target the appearance of dark spots.
+However, they can sometimes cause skin sensitivity or irritation, and my holistic training advises looking into gentler alternatives.

 Contradictions and side effects